cwcyau/academic-kickstart-2/content/authors/admin/_index.md

 - Principal Investigators
 ---

-Christopher Yau is Professor of Artificial Intelligence at the University of Manchester and the Alan Turing Institute.
-His research interests include statistical machine learning and its application in the biomedical sciences.
+I am Professor of Artificial Intelligence at the University of Manchester and a Fellow at the Alan Turing Institute.
+I am co-Director of the Health Data Research-Alan Turing Institute Wellcome PhD programme in Health Data Science.
+Until January 2020, I was Professor of Artificial Intelligence at the University of Birmingham.
+I was previously Associate Professor in Genomic Medicine at the University of Oxford where I was a Group Leader at the Wellcome Trust Centre for Human Genetics.
+Prior to this, I was a Lecturer in Statistics in the Department of Mathematics at Imperial College.